husamettinarabaci/rustExam/en/questions/section-11/question-104.md

-## 📚 Section: Macros
+## 📘 Section: Enums I
-### 🔹 Category: Repetition in Macros
+### 🔹 Category: Enum Pattern Matching and Printing
-#### ❓ Question 104: Macro repetition
+#### ❓ Question 104: Using `match` with enums and printing

-Write a Rust macro that accepts multiple arguments and prints each one.

-- Use the macro in `main` with several arguments.

-🔧 **Task:** Show how to use repetition in Rust macros.
+Write a Rust program that uses a `match` statement to print messages based on enum variants.

+- Define an enum with at least two variants (one may carry data).
+- Create a variable of this enum type and assign it a value.
+- Use a `match` statement to print a different message for each variant.

+🔧 **Task:** Define an enum, create an instance, and use `match` to print messages for each variant.